Saudi air defenses intercept missiles above capital: state media

 A high security presence was spotted in the neighborhood, in addition to fire trucks, the witness added.
 Security personnel prevented people from entering the district.

-There was no immediate comment from the Saudi authorities or from the Saudi-led coalition fighting in Yemen against the Houthi movement, which has targeted Riyadh with ballistic missiles several times in recent months.
+There was no immediate comment from the Saudi authorities or from the Saudi-led coalition fighting in Yemen against the Houthi movement.

 Reporting by Dahlia Nehme in Dubai, Stepehn Kalin in Riyadh, Omar Fahmy in Cairo; Editing by Andrew Bolton